OT-CONTAINER-KIT/logging-operator/README.md

 - Kibana integration with elasticsearch for logs visulization
 - Seamless upgrade for Elasticsearch, Fluentd, and Kibana
 - Inculcated best practices for Kubernetes setup like `SecurityContext` and `Privilege Control`
+- Loosely coupled setup, i.e. Elasticsearch, Fluentd, and Kibana can be setup individually as well.

 ### Architecture